• Skip to primary navigation

 Cook until the carrot is fork tender, about 8 minutes.
 Drain water and set the carrot aside.

-• Using a blender, blend cooked carrot, 1 cup water, raw cashews, Better Than Bouillon or half of a bouillon cube, nutritional yeast, white miso paste, cumin, ancho chile powder, granulated onion, and salt.
+• Using a blender, blend cooked carrot, 1 cup water, raw cashews, Better Than Bouillon or half of a bouillon cube, nutritional yeast, white miso paste, cumin, ancho chili powder, granulated onion, and salt.

 Blend until totally smooth, stopping to scrape down the sides if necessary.